-The USGS Lidar Base Specification Version 2.1 states: "Absolute vertical accuracy of the lidar data and the derived DEM will be assessed and reported in accordance with ASPRS (2014).
+The USGS Lidar Base Specification 2022 rev. A states: "Absolute vertical accuracy of the lidar data and the derived DEM will be assessed and reported in accordance with ASPRS (2014).
 Vegetated and nonvegetated land cover types shall be assessed for absolute vertical accuracy.
-Three absolute accuracy values shall be assessed and reported:
+Federal Emergency Management Agency (2003) identifies seven land cover types; National Digital Elevation Program (2004) and ASPRS (2004) reiterate the first five of those types.
+The way in which each of the seven classes was reported under the previous standards and how they are reported under the new ASPRS standards and by this specification are shown in table 3.
+Four absolute accuracy values shall be assessed and reported: